aws-samples/eks-kubeflow-workshop/notebooks/02_Fairing/README.md

 ### ECR permission

-Since fairing library will create ECR repository and upload repository to ECR.
-Grant `AmazonEC2ContainerRegistryFullAccess` to your node group role.
+Since fairing library will create ECR repository, upload repository to ECR, and put objects in S3 bucket.
+Grant `AmazonEC2ContainerRegistryFullAccess` and `AmazonS3FullAccess` to your node group role.
 (We will use simplest policies instead later)

 ### Disable istio inject for your namespace(Optional)
 In order to succesfully run fairing, you need to label your namespace. `anonymous` is the namespace we want to use, change to your namespace if you use a different one